JoeTessier/fast2_documentation/docs/components/database.md

 |                     `-Xmx8g` | Here, you specify the maximum memory which can be used, if available, by the database.                                                                                                                                                                                                                                            |
 | `−XX:MaxDirectMemorySize=4g` | A Java process/service doesn't use only the amount of memory defined for the JVM Heap but it will make use native (off-heap) memory. <br/>For a JVM Max Heap size of 4GB, in recent versions of Elasticsearch is going to limit the `XX:MaxDirectMemorySize` to 50% of the JVM Max Heap size (2GB in our case) for direct memory. |

-For further comprehension of these parameters, check out the [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html#heap-size-settings) on the topic.
+For further comprehension of these parameters, check out the [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html#heap-size-settings) on the topic or [OpenSearch official documenation](https://opensearch.org/docs/1.1/opensearch/install/important-settings/).
 Upgrading the metrics will prevent `java.lang.OutOfMemoryError` to pop up during heavy migration executions.

 <br />